Peptide Reconstitution & Dosage Calculator

 Reconstituted peptide solutions are typically stable for 28 days when stored at 2–8°C (refrigerated) and prepared with bacteriostatic water (which contains 0.9% benzyl alcohol as a preservative).
 Lyophilised vials remain stable for up to 24 months at -20°C. See our Peptide Storage Guide for full guidance.

 For in-vitro laboratory research only.
 The Peptide Reconstitution Calculator is a volumetric arithmetic aid.
 It does not recommend research protocols, doses, or schedules.
 Always verify any calculation independently against your research protocol or the published literature for the compound.
-Products supplied by Peptide Warehouse are not for human consumption, therapeutic use, or veterinary use.
+Products supplied by Peptide Warehouse Australia are not for human consumption, therapeutic use, or veterinary use.
 Purchasers must be 18 years of age or older.